Originate/exosphere/remote-dependency-templates/README.md

 Submodules should be sourced using git URLs: https://www.terraform.io/docs/modules/sources.html#github (see below for more details).
 The following fields are automatically rendered into the mustache template for each dependency:
-- `terraformCommitHash`: the git commit hash of the latest changes to any terraform files of this repository
+- `terraformCommitHash`: the git commit hash of the latest changes to any terraform modules of this repository

 ## modules
 An optional directory containing submodules of `dependency.tf`.